The Cosmos

 Overview

-As long as I can remember, I have had a profound interest in the universe.
-Even in my earliest years in school, the "let's pretend" games I liked best involved spaceships and flying around among the stars and planets.
+As long as I can remember, I have had a profound interest in the Universe.
+Even in my earliest years in school, the “let's pretend” games I liked best involved spaceships and flying around among the stars and planets.
 Of course, in my younger years I generally gave no thought to the Lord of the Cosmos; what little concept of spirituality I brought away from Sundays at the Episcopal Church never seemed to have any bearing on the vacuum of space or alien worlds.
 Most likely it was my own plain lack of interest.
 I'd have probably thought the same if my interests had lain in underwater basket weaving.

 The Solar System

 Even when I was a snot-nosed kid in kindergarten, I knew the names of the planets.
 Back then there were nine—nobody had yet come to realize that Pluto was merely one member of a belt of such objects orbiting out beyond Neptune.
-I even knew the names of many of the moons orbiting those planets, although many that we now know of were still unknown at the time.
+I even knew the names of many of the moons orbiting those worlds, although many that we now know of were still unknown at the time.

 With the demotion of Pluto, the solar system has taken on an interesting symmetry.
 Here is a list of the planets and other objects, with links to individual pages that I have created for each one of them.